BoevaLab/CRCPolyp/FinalCode/notebooks/README.md

 #### 11. `adVMPLinkGEX.ipynb`

-This notebook computes the analysis of aDVMC-related genes in terms of gene expression in an external dataset, as shown in Fig 3e and 3f, and Suppl.
+This notebook computes the analysis of aDVMC-related genes in terms of gene expression in a paired dataset of 84 patients from SWEPIC1, as shown in Fig 3e and 3f, and Suppl.
 Fig S12.

 ##### Placeholders